View into a hall with a large water basin in which a yellow model ship with measuring instruments floats

 The most important questions and answers at a glance.

-The nautical depth describes the depth at which ships can sail safely - regardless of whether there is a thin layer of silt on the bottom.
+The nautical depth describes the depth at which ships can safely navigate - regardless of whether there is a thin layer of silt on the bottom.
 It is therefore more relevant for shipping than the purely physically measured water depth.
-Precise soundings are used to determine where ships can still navigate safely without touching the bottom.</p
+Precise soundings are used to determine where ships can still navigate safely without touching the bottom.

 Fluid mud is a mixture of water and fine sediment, similar to viscous cocoa.
 Tests and simulations show that, under certain conditions, ships can safely pass through this layer without touching the bottom.</p

-The HPA is working together with the ports of Rotterdam and Antwerp, TU Delft and other research institutes to determine exactly how deep ships can safely sail, even when there is liquid silt on the bottom.
+The HPA is working together with the ports of Rotterdam and Antwerp, TU Delft and other research institutes to determine exactly how deep ships can safely sail, even when there is fluid mud on the bottom.
 The aim is to reliably determine when dredging is really necessary and when it is not.
-This could save considerable amounts of dredging and thus relieve the burden on nature.
+This could save considerable amounts of dredging and thus relieve the burden on nature.</p

 Different sounding methods are being tested, such as measurements with different frequencies.
 By comparing the measurement results with real silt samples, the aim is to develop a method that clearly shows where ships can sail safely and where there is a risk of grounding.